Modern detached ADU in a suburban Southern California neighborhood, tree-lined residential street, mid-century ranch

 Use this matrix to evaluate whether AB 1033 condo conversion makes sense for your coastal California ADU project:

-If you score green on 6+ factors, AB 1033 is worth modeling.
-If you score red on 3+ factors, the hold-as-rental strategy is safer and likely more profitable over a 5–7 year horizon.
+If you score green on six or more factors, AB 1033 is worth modeling.
+If you score red on three or more factors, hold-as-rental is safer and likely more profitable measured on a five- to seven-year horizon.

 How NextGen Coastal Supports AB 1033 Investors

-Our coastal team has managed ADU rentals since 2019, and we are now advising clients on AB 1033 condo-conversion feasibility as cities adopt enabling ordinances.
+Our coastal team has managed ADU rentals since 2019.
+We are now advising clients on AB 1033 condo-conversion feasibility as cities adopt enabling ordinances.
 We provide:

-• City ordinance tracking — we monitor every coastal and near-coastal jurisdiction for AB 1033 adoption, effective dates, and amendment activity, and we alert clients when their target city opts in.
+• City ordinance tracking.
+We monitor every coastal and near-coastal jurisdiction for AB 1033 adoption, effective dates, and amendment activity.
+We alert clients when their target city opts in.

-• HOA formation coordination — we connect clients with experienced real-estate attorneys who specialize in small-scale CID creation, and we review the CC&Rs and reserve study for operational feasibility before recordation.
+• HOA formation coordination.
+We connect clients with experienced real-estate attorneys who specialize in small-scale CID creation.
+We review the CC&Rs and reserve study for operational feasibility before recordation.

-• Sale-leaseback structuring — for clients who want to sell the ADU but retain occupancy of the primary dwelling, we structure sale-leaseback agreements that allow the ADU buyer to rent the primary dwelling back to the seller at market rate, preserving the seller's residence while unlocking the ADU equity.
+• Sale-leaseback structuring.
+For clients who want to sell the ADU but retain occupancy of the primary dwelling, we structure sale-leaseback agreements that allow the ADU buyer to rent the primary dwelling back to the seller at market rate, preserving the seller's residence while liquidating ADU equity.

-We do not provide legal or tax advice, but we work alongside your attorney, CPA, and lender to ensure that the AB 1033 transaction is structured correctly from day one.
-Our 5.9% management fee applies to rental income during the hold period; we do not charge transaction fees on ADU sales.
+We do not provide legal or tax advice.
+We work alongside your attorney, CPA, and lender to structure the AB 1033 transaction correctly from day one.
+Our 5.9 percent management fee applies to rental income during the hold period; we do not charge transaction fees on ADU sales.

 Frequently Asked Questions